rust-lang/rfcs/text/0000-freeze.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+- Lifting the restriction that `Freeze` cannot be explicitly implemented would be a natural evolution of this feature.
+The unsafe code guidelines would need to be updated with a thorough explanation of the circumstances that an explicit implementation is or is not UB.
-It's possible that the community might want a feature similar to D's "immutable references".
+- It's possible that the community might want a feature similar to D's "immutable references".
 Basically this would be `Freeze` but transitive across pointers; however, I am unsure what the use case would be.